semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-its-debts.md

 }
 {% endhighlight %}

-Well, we got pretty lot of data here.
+Well, we have got a lot of data here.
 There is several interesting points.
 The first one, as I told you, **lowercase token filter** has been used, and you can see that proper names, such as *Arya*, or *Rickon* has been divest of their uppercased first letter.
 Second point, parts of the original string have been removed; it is the case for parenthesis, and final point.
 If you take a look at the `type` field, you may notice something.
 Here, I haven't disabled **dynamic type guessing**, and the only number (`15`) in the string has been recognized as such (`<NUM>`).